Christopher Cockerell: Hovercraft

 He therefore approached the British Government with a view to interesting them in possible defence applications.
 The leaders of the defence groups were not interested in providing funding and put the idea of the hovercraft on the government's secret list.
 Being on the secret list stopped Cockerell from making his design public.

 It remained classified until 1958, upon news of similar developments on the continent, it was declassified, and Cockerell was introduced to the NRDC (National Research Development Corporation).
 In the autumn of 1958, the NRDC placed an order with Saunders-Roe for the first full-scale hovercraft.
 This prototype craft was designated the SR.N1 (Saunders-Roe – Nautical One) and was manufactured under licence from the NRDC.
 On 11 June 1959, the SR.N1 was first shown to the public, which was capable of carrying four men at a speed of 28 miles per hour.
 Weeks later, it was shipped over to France.
 It successfully crossed the English Channel between Calais and Dover on 25 July 1959, 50 years to the day after the historic crossing by Bleriot.

 In January 1959, the NRDC formed a subsidiary called Hovercraft Development Ltd. Cockerell was the Technical Director and the company controlled the patents which it used to license several private sector firms to manufacture craft under the registered trademark of Hovercraft.

 Cockerell received an Honorary Doctorate from Heriot-Watt University in 1971.

 Later life

 In later life, Cockerell developed many other improvements to the hovercraft, and invented various other applications for the air cushion principle, such as the hovertrain.
 He attended many hovercraft related events, such as the unveiling of many hoverports across the United Kingdom.

-After a short illness, Christopher Cockerell died at Hythe, Hampshire on 1 June 1999.
+After a short illness, Cockerell died at Hythe, Hampshire on 1 June 1999, three days before his 89th birthday.

 Cockerell was awarded £5,000 by the British Government of the 1960s, the only practical official recognition of the value of his work, though he was given a knighthood.